-If you follow me on Instagram and watch the Stories, you know I've been in a budget mode.
-To curb my spending, I've sentenced myself to a budget prison until further notice.
-So!
-When I started testing pasta alla vodka recipes in recent weeks, I decided to recipe test with budget-friendlier and more commonly stocked ingredients.
+If you follow me on Instagram and watch the Stories, you know I’ve been operating in a kind of self-imposed austerity.
+To curb my spending, I’ve sentenced myself to a budget prison until further notice.
+So, when I began testing pasta alla vodka recipes in recent weeks, I made a deliberate decision: the ingredients would need to reflect constraint rather than indulgence.

 ![]() |